niklashaetty/TDDDD272016_nikha864/README.md

 [Screencast link](https://www.youtube.com/watch?v=TLbFT7NlZ5U)

 ## Deployment
 This project is deployed on the web using Heroku.
+The deployment goes into sleepmode after inactivity, so please allow for a few seconds of loading initially.
 [Click here to get to up-to-date deployment](https://tddd27-nikha864.herokuapp.com/)

 ## Project identity